taan11/qcb-qlik-sse/README.md

 ### Running the Server
 Configure the SSE in your Qlik installation by following [these instructions](https://github.com/qlik-oss/server-side-extension/blob/master/docs/configuration.md)

+[Here](https://qlikviewcookbook.com/2019/11/qcb-qlik-sse-a-general-purpose-sse/) you can find more detailed info about how to set up the SSE on QS desktop

 `node index.js [options]`

 startup options: